12 Indoor Activities for Kids

 Build a fort surrounding your family’s TV using tablecloths, blankets or your camping tent.
 Make sure all of the blinds are closed and the lights are off.
-Find two or three movies that are sequential like Toy Story and Toy Story 2.
-Spread out blankets and sleeping bags for a comfy pallet, pop loads of popcorn and enjoy a dark, quiet house in the middle of the day!
+Find a trilogy you’ve been wanting to watch.
+Spread out blankets and sleeping bags, pop loads of popcorn and enjoy a dark, quiet house in the middle of the day!

 5. Roller Derby

 Make it quirky, like having your children balance spoons on their noses, or make it real, like showing off what they’ve learned at piano lessons.
-For the full effect, create a stage by pulling their box spring out from under their mattress.
+For the full effect, create a stage by pulling a box spring out from under a mattress.

-Send each child with a list of items to scavenge from around the house.
-They can either make a picture of the items or actually collecting them.
+Send each child off with a list of items to scavenge from around the house.
+They either can make a picture of the items or actually collect them.
 Use riddles whenever possible, especially for the older ones.
 Example: It gives and takes away light.
 Their answer could be blinds, a light switch, or a lamp.
-There’s no wrong answer for these riddles, as long as it keeps them guessing, and busy!
+There’s no wrong answer for these riddles, as long as it keeps them guessing—and busy!

 Create a story with your kids by each of you contributing just one word at a time.
 You’ll never create the same story twice.